 Students who are not granted Conditional Admit Status by Hudson County Community College or Englewood Hospital School of Radiography cannot complete the A.A.S.
 Degree in Health Sciences.
-These students may, however, switch to one of the Associate's degree options offered by the School of Professional and Continuing Studies or to one of the Bachelor's degree options offered by the College of Arts and Sciences/School of Business Administration.
+These students may, however, switch to one of the Associate's degree options offered by the School of Professional and Continuing Studies or to one of the Bachelor's degree options offered by one of the traditional day programs.
 Depending on the option chosen, it may take longer than two years to complete an Associate's degree or longer than four years to complete a Bachelor's degree.